Lekshmi288/Data-Driven-Analysis-of-Vertical-Motions-in-Milky-Way-Stars/README.md

   --- Applied velocity transformations, kinematic approximations, and data-driven modeling to infer vertical motions.

   --- Performed Pearson correlation tests to assess the relationship between the signatures of stellar vertical motions across various catalogues and to determine their statistical significance.

+  --- Performed bootstrapping to estimate uncertainties in the median vertical velocities and assess the robustness of our results.
+This method provided statistical confidence in detecting vertical oscillations and ensured that our findings are statistically significant.

 ✅ Data Cleaning & Preprocessing: